nusneuromorphic/nusneuromorphic.github.io/dataset/index.md

 </ul>

-Scripts to read the dataset and extract tracks from the annotation files are also included:
+Scripts to read the binary dataset and extract tracks from the annotation files are also included:
 >For event data: make_dataset_images_full.m<br>
 >For RGB data: make_dataset_images_RGB_full.m